leandigo/django-oneall/README.rst

 - For the `pure Python part of the module`_
 - And for the `Django part of the module`_

-.. _pure Python part of the module: core.rst
+.. _pure Python part of the module: docs/core.rst
-.. _Django part of the module: django.rst
+.. _Django part of the module: docs/django.rst

 Roadmap